pauldijou/elm-kernel-helpers/README.md

 - No more `AX` and `FX` on most common functions, we will take care of that for you.
 - No longer rely on `if (value.ctor === 'Nothing')`, we have better helpers for that.

+## Be aware of...

+- This package is not published in the official Elm registry since it contains Kernel / Native code.
+You can still install it using [elm-github-install](https://github.com/gdotdesign/elm-github-install) or [elm-proper-install](https://github.com/eeue56/elm-proper-install).

+- Do not confuse Elm values and JavaScript values.
+A JavaScript array is neither an Elm `List` nor Elm `Array`, those a three different data structures. `null` and `undefined` are not the same as `Nothing`.
+You should probably never use either of them in your code.

 ## Usage

-**Warning** This package is not published in the official Elm registry since it contains Kernel / Native code.
-You can still install it using [elm-github-install](https://github.com/gdotdesign/elm-github-install) or [elm-proper-install](https://github.com/eeue56/elm-proper-install).

 1. Add `pauldijou/elm-kernel-helpers` as a dependency inside your `elm-package.json`
 2. Add `import Native.Kernel.Helpers` inside modules with Kernel / Native code needing them
 3. Import the helpers inside your native using `var helpers = _pauldijou$elm_kernel_helpers$Native_Kernel_Helpers`
 4. Enjoy all the following helpers...

 ## API